RocketBus/quero-ser-clickbus/testes/cash-machine-symfony/README.md

  2.- Access to folder  project and run composer

- 3.- once u have cloned the project acces to path_to_my_folder/web/app_dev.php/withDraw/
+ 3.- After run composer go to ur web browsern and type http://your_Sever_Or_vhost/web/app_dev.php/withDraw/